AutocompletePro

 The autocomplete input allows you to search through a list of options.
-In this first example, let's provide the options

-prop can accept three different formats of values:
+The options prop can accept three different formats of values:

-{ a: 'A', b: 'B', c: 'C' }
+{ a: 'A', b: 'B', c: 'C' } - A function that returns any of the above

 If you assign options as an empty array, the input will be rendered in a disabled state.